Equal Opportunities: Everyone Can Study AbroadCopyright: © Mario Irrmischer

 - First-time academics (students from a non-academic background): Students must submit a signed declaration of honor, certifying that they meet the eligibility criteria.
 A form for this statement can be found with the scholarship contract.
-In addition, students must submit a formless statement from their parents on their educational background.
+In addition, a formless statement from their parents on their educational background may be requested.

 - Employed students: Students must submit a signed declaration of honor, certifying that they meet the eligibility criteria.
 The form will be provided together with the Grant Agreement.
 In addition, proof of salary and the employment contract may be requested.

 What is a long application for actual costs?

 Starting in the 2022/23 academic year, participants with an assessed degree of disability of 20 or more, students with a chronic illness, or students with one or more children can submit long applications for their actual costs to be reimbursed for additional costs incurred abroad of up to 15,000 euros per semester.

 The long application replaces the regular grant of 250 euros per month which is granted via special funding.
 The application should therefore only be submitted if the additional costs exceed the regular grant.
 The complete application must be submitted at least two months before the start of the period abroad.

 The Erasmus University Coordinator Amelie Meiners will be happy to advise you on the application process.
 The application form from 2021/22 in the download area at the end of the page will give you a first impression of the application process.